Fatigue management policy template

 Reporting fatigue

-Clear process for workers to raise fatigue concerns without fear of reprisal.
+A clear, no-blame process for raising fatigue concerns without fear of reprisal.

 Support measures